Skyndalex/SkyndalexDocsNew/readme.md

 !!!

 !!! :question: Where is the main __skyndalex.xyz__ site?
-This page on the main domain is only temporary, soon it will be on a separate domain **skyndalex.xyz** !!!
+This page on the main domain is only temporary, soon it will be on a separate domain **docs.skyndalex.xyz** !!!
 # Start
 Welcome to this tutorial!